HowdyKeith/VBAOpenGL/README.md

 - Simple wrapper functions for common OpenGL calls
 - Hardware-accelerated rendering in a dedicated window
 - Easy integration with existing Excel/VBA projects
-- [Add more specific features as you implement them]

 ## Requirements
 - Windows (OpenGL context creation relies on Win32 APIs)